Do you know you could earn money selling your poems?

 All in all, the wait for getting your poem published or elected in a contest is time-consuming and requires a lot of patience and time.

 1. Create your free websites (with the help of a few assisting sites like Google business website or personal blog using Blogger) and start posting your poems.
 The more you get noticed, the more advertisers will become your sponsors.

 2. Make use of your Instagram, Twitter, Facebook, Telegram, or any other social networking medium to promote your website and get more attention.

-3. Use background images of beautiful sceneries or of your own art to transport your readers into the emotions that you pour into your poems.
+3. Use background images of beautiful sceneries or use your art to transport your readers into the emotions that you pour into your poems.

 4. And finally, make sure you promote your sponsors with links and perhaps a little relationship with your poems.

 #6 Poetry for Sale: Sell Your Poetry Merchandize

 But, still.
 All this is going to take some time.
 Getting popular and getting all the sponsorships does take some time to build it all up.